Museum of the Second World War: Management

-Dr Karol Nawrocki is the museum's director.
-Prof. dr hab Grzegorz Berendt and Dr Tomasz Szturo are his deputies.

-Prof. Dr hab.
-Paweł Machcewicz was the museum's director until April 5, 2017, and Dr Janusz Marszalec and Dr hab.
-Piotr M. Majewski served as his deputies.

-On 7 February 2018, the Minister of Culture and National Heritage and Deputy Prime Minister Piotr Gliński appointed new members of the museum's management board, which include: Sławomir Cenckiewicz, Marek Jan Chodakiewicz, Jacek Friedrich, Mirosław Golon, Piotr M. Majewski, Bogdan Musiał, Piotr Niwiński, Andrzej Nowak, Piotr Semka, Zbigniew Wawer, Jarosław Wąsowicz, Tadeusz Wolsza, Jan Żaryn.
+On 7 February 2018, the Minister of Culture and National Heritage and Deputy Prime Minister Piotr Gliński appointed new members of the museum's management board, which include: Sławomir Cenckiewicz, Marek Jan Chodakiewicz, Mirosław Golon, Bogdan Musiał, Andrzej Nowak, Zbigniew Wawer, Tadeusz Wolsza and Jan Żaryn.

+In 2024 a new board got appointed with an international board which various historians, of note Barbara Engelking and Paweł Machcewicz.

 Reception

-The museum has been praised for its collections, but criticized for what is seen as excessive meddling by the ruling Law and Justice party that made the museum more patriotic and less thought-provoking.
+The museum was criticized for what has been deemed excessive meddling by the Law and Justice party during its 2015-2023 rule.
+The new exhibits placed a high emphasis on the victimization of ethnic Poles during the war.
+Several of the original authors filed a lawsuit for copyright infringement when the exhibits were changed without consultation, which they won in October 2020.

 In December 2017, a group of five hundred academics signed an open letter that called the changes to the museum "barbaric" and part of an attempt to turn it into a "propaganda institution," while a government spokesperson defended the changes, saying the exhibits needed to be "corrected" and adding that "Some things need to be rearranged, which happens at all museums in the world.
 But it is also a Polish museum financed by Polish taxpayers.
 Polish people simply want the museum they have financed to tell their story, to refer to the Polish point of view.
 The museum is located in Poland and must answer to those who financed it."

+In June 2024, a few months after a new government had been elected to take over from Law and Justice and after Rafał Wnuk had been appointed as the museum's new director, a new controversy would emerge over changes to a permanent exhibition relating to German-Nazi concentration and death camps in which Law and Justice-era additions were reversed; these included portraits of Maksymilian Kolbe and the Ulma family as well as a portrait of Witold Pilecki, though an additional portrait of Pilecki that had been part of the exhibition since before Law and Justice came to power was left in place.
+The controversy was primarily fuelled by Law and Justice politicians such as former education minister Przemysław Czarnek and party leader Jarosław Kaczyński, though current Polish defence minister Władysław Kosiniak-Kamysz would also call for the reinstatement of information pertaining to Pilecki, Kolbe, and the Ulma family.
+A few days after the controversy began, the museum declared that, in light of an "authentic social need", work would begin on representing Kolbe and the Ulma family in its permanent exhibitions once more, albeit in a way that did not repeat the "inaccuracies and errors" of their earlier representation.